Career Pilot Program

 > Letter of motivation (1 page DinA4 / font size 11 Arial) with indication and justification of the

 Participation in the program is free of charge.

 Subject: Application Career Pilot SS2021

-The selection criteria are deliberately kept low in order to give as many students as possible the option to participate: First come - first serve, completeness of documentation.
+The selection criteria are deliberately kept low in order to give as many students as possible the option to participate.
+Completeness of documentation.